BEST TREATMENT FOR FOOT & ANKLE

 Treatment of foot and ankle conditions

-Our patients are looked after by a team of consultants, carers, therapists and orthotists from all departments.
-We will treat you with state-of-the-art technology for diagnostics and rehabilitation.
-Our goal is for you to quickly return to your previous level of activity and to treat your acute and/or chronic foot or ankle conditions to the best possible extent.
+At AIOR, our patients receive comprehensive care from a team comprising consultants, caregivers, therapists, and orthotists from various departments.
+We use advanced technology for diagnostics and rehabilitation.
+Our goal is to help you quickly return to your previous level of activity and provide the best possible treatment for your acute and/or chronic foot or ankle conditions.

 Outpatient or inpatient